 If the student’s first language is not English, or if the medium of instruction of his previous degree was not in English, he will be required to pass an English Test.

-Students are required to follow six taught courses comprising two compulsory foundation courses and four elective courses to be selected from those announced for the academic year.
-For MABS 72, students are required to attend two workshops and submit a 5 000-word dissertation on a theme related to one of the courses followed and selected with the guidance and approval of the lecturers concerned.
+Students are required to follow six taught courses comprising two compulsory courses (MABS 01 and MABS 72) and five elective courses to be selected from those announced for the academic year.
+For MABS 72, students are required to attend two workshops and submit a 5 000-word graduation essay on a theme related to one of the courses followed and selected with the guidance and approval of the lecturers concerned.

 The following courses are offered by BDCHK: